Scarfies

 Scarfies (released as Crime 101 in the United States) is a 1999 New Zealand black comedy film set in the southern university city of Dunedin.
-The film's original title comes from the local nickname for university students, scarfie, so called because of the traditional blue and gold scarves worn by students during the city's cool winters in support of the Otago Rugby Football Union.
+The film original title comes from the local nickname for university students, scarfie, so called because of the traditional blue and gold scarves worn by students during the city's cool winters in support of the Otago Rugby Football Union.

 Plot

 Scarfies starts off as a light comedy centred on a group of five students who get together after moving into a flat that is seemingly abandoned, but still has the power on, making it a free but filthy accommodation.

 The inadvertent discovery of a large crop of marijuana being grown in the basement leads to euphoria among the students.
 Dreams of financial freedom among them overtake paranoia about the ethics and the risks, and the students foolishly sell the entire crop for $50,000 (as much as $200,000 less than it is worth).
 When Kevin, the crop's owner appears, the students fear for their lives and lock him in the basement.
 Events unfold against a backdrop of the city's biggest sporting event for years, the final of New Zealand's national rugby championship.